MontiCore/montiarc/docs/Reference/Behavior/Automata.md

 * `/ { ACTION }` (optional) the actions that are executed when taking the transition where `ACTION` is a list of statements.

+!!! info "Hint"
+    If a transition does **not** specify an event trigger (i.e., no port name is written after the guard or at all), then this transition is called an _epsilon transition_ or _time-triggered transition_.
+It is executed at each simulation time step.

 ## Entry and Exit Actions

 A state may define entry and exit actions that are executed when entering